 Where do you begin when you sense that God is calling you to leadership in the Church?
 In prayer and discernment and an ever expanding circle of faithful people who discern with you.

-Vocational discernment begins and ends with listening for the Holy Spirit, starting with the individual (or seeker) and extending into ever-widening communities of discernment.
-The essential question of discernment is, "What is God calling me to?" a question that seeks to understand how the seeker's gifts best serve the world through Christ--it is a question that must be answered in community, and by community.
-We seek to affirm a seeker's gifts by listening for the Holy Spirit in discernment for Church leadership.
+Vocational discernment is grounded in prayer and relationship, always listening for the Holy Spirit.
+The discernment process starts with the individual (or seeker) and extends into ever-widening circles and communities of discernment.
+The essential question of vocation discernment is, "What is God calling me to?" a question that invites deep listening to understand how the seeker's gifts best serve the world through Christ.
+This is a question that must be answered in community, and by community.
+In the vocational discernment process, we seek to affirm a seeker's gifts by listening for the Holy Spirit in discernment for Church leadership.